Quit Playing Games (with My Heart)

-Rolling Stone ranked the song No. 26 on their list of the "75 Greatest Boy Band Songs of All Time" in 2020.
+The accompanying music video for the song was directed by Kai Sehr and filmed in Florida, featuring the band members performing in the rain with their bare upper bodies during the second half of the video.
+In 2020, Rolling Stone ranked "Quit Playing Games (with My Heart)" at No. 26 in their list of the "75 Greatest Boy Band Songs of All Time".

 Background

 Initially, Nick Carter, aged 15 at the time, was unable to sing on the recording of the song as he was undergoing puberty.
 The remaining band members were brought over to Stockholm for a week to record "We've Got It Goin' On" in late June 1995.
-They unexpectedly finished the song in just two days and decided to record "Quit Playing Games (with My Heart)" immediately afterwards.
-The single was not the label's first choice to release for the group's US return, as they initially wanted to release the Mutt Lange-produced "If You Want It to Be Good Girl (Get Yourself a Bad Boy)", but the band argued against it, claiming that it was one of their worst songs.
-Jive president Barry Weiss claimed that the other serious contenders included "Anywhere for You" and "All I Have to Give".
+They unexpectedly finished the song in just two days and decided to record "Quit Playing Games (with My Heart)" immediately afterward.

+"Quit Playing Games (with My Heart)" was first given an international release in 1996.
+In the United States, up to that point, only "We've Got It Goin' On" had been released, but the single was not a chart success.
+Jive Records planned to relaunch the group in the United States in 1997 with the new song "If You Want It to Be Good Girl (Get Yourself a Bad Boy)".
+The group instead pushed for a US single release of "Quit Playing Games (with My Heart)", and the song was released to radio in the United States in April 1997.
+Jive president Barry Weiss claimed that the other serious contenders included "Anywhere for You" and "All I Have to Give."
 The group also wanted to reshoot the music video, but the label refused, arguing that they only planned to market towards radio, not video.
 The song ultimately succeeded without MTV support.
 The background vocals in the song, besides McLean's self-harmonization on the bridge, consisted of Brian Littrell and Kevin Richardson, who decided to finish the song while the other members were having lunch.

+Versions

+The song's original recording features Brian Littrell singing both verses.
+This version was featured on the initial releases of their 1996 and 1997 self-titled albums.
+In August 1996, Max Martin flew to London in to re-record the second verse with Nick Carter at Battery Studios.
+This version was released as a single and was added to the later pressings of their 1996 international debut album and on the 1998 re-release of the US debut album.
+There is also an Italian version, "Non Puoi Lasciarmi Così," included in the Italian release of their debut album, in which Kevin Richardson and Howie Dorough sing the lead vocals of the first two verses.